Yang Mi: 2011–present: Breakthrough and Mainstream success

-2017–present: Critical acclaim

 In 2017, Yang starred in Eternal Love, adapted from the xianxia novel Three Lives Three Worlds, Ten Miles of Peach Blossoms by TangQi GongZi.
 The fantasy-romance drama was a massive hit both locally and internationally and Yang received acclaim for her acting performance in the drama.
 She then starred in science fiction thriller Reset produced by Jackie Chan, which led to her win for Best Actress at the 50th WorldFest-Houston International Film Festival.
 Yang next starred in wuxia film Brotherhood of Blades II: The Infernal Battlefield alongside Chang Chen as a painter.
 She ranked third on Forbes China Celebrity 100 list for the year, her highest ranking yet.

 In 2018, Yang starred in Negotiator, a modern workplace drama which deals with the profession of negotiators.
 Yang then headlined the fantasy adventure drama Legend of Fuyao.
 Yang returned to the big screen with Baby directed by Liu Jie, a film which tells the story of a woman who was abandoned by her parents due to severe birth defects, and her battle as an adult to try and save a baby in the same situation.
 She received positive reviews for her portrayal of a brittle, harried working-class woman prematurely aged by ill health and poverty.
+Her film Baby (Bao bai er) was selected for the "Special Presentations" section of the 43rd Toronto International Film Festival and competed in the main competition of the San Sebastián International Film Festival, where she received a nomination for the Silver Shell for Best Actress in the latter.
 The same year, she was cast in the fantasy suspense film Assassin in Red directed by Lu Yang; where she would play the role of an antagonist.

 In 2019, Yang starred in the period drama The Great Craftsman.

 Yang was cast in the cyber-security drama Storm Eye as a police officer; and medical drama Thank You Doctor as a surgeon.

 In 2020, Yang was cast in the historical fantasy drama Novoland: Pearl Eclipse.

-Other activities

-Since 2014, Yang Mi has established her own agency, Jay Walk Studio in collaboration with H&R Century Pictures.
+On 10 May 2023, Yang officially announced she had left Jiaxing Media.

+In 2024, Yang's TV series In the Name of the Brother was nominated Best Series Drama at the Seoul International Drama Awards.

 Personal life

+Relationship

-In early 2012, Yang Mi revealed her relationship with an Hong Kong actor-singer Hawick Lau through her Weibo.
+In early 2012, Yang revealed her relationship with Hong Kong actor-singer Hawick Lau through her Weibo.
 In November 2013, she announced their engagement.
-Yang Mi and Hawick Lau were married in Bali, Indonesia on 8 January 2014.

-On 1 June 2014, she gave birth to their daughter Noemie Lau at the Hong Kong Adventist Hospital, Hong Kong.

-On 22 December 2018, Yang Mi and Hawick Lau announced their divorce in a joint-statement released by Chinese entertainment and media company Jiaxing Media.
+Yang and Lau were married in Bali, Indonesia on 8 January 2014.
+On 1 June 2014, she gave birth to their daughter at the Hong Kong Adventist Hospital, Hong Kong.
+On 22 December 2018, Yang and Lau announced their divorce.

 Politics

-On 25 March 2021, Yang Mi cut ties with Adidas, after several companies including the brand announced its decision to not use cotton sourced from the Xinjiang region due to concerns of Uyghur forced labour.
-This action was echoed by most other Chinese celebrities.
+On 25 March 2021, Yang cut ties with Adidas, after several companies including the brand announced its decision to not use cotton sourced from the Xinjiang region due to concerns of Uyghur forced labour.
+This action was echoed by most Chinese celebrities.

-Social media

-As of June 2021, Yang Mi has more than 110 million followers on Weibo, making her one of the most widely followed celebrities on the Chinese microblogging platform.